Colin Powell says he will vote for Joe Biden for president

 The retired general voted for Trump’s Democratic opponent, Hillary Clinton, in 2016, and hacked emails released in September of that year showed Powell strongly condemning Trump, labeling him a “national disgrace and an international pariah.”

-“Campaigning is not my strong suit, and I will be speaking for him, but I don’t plan to make campaign trips,” he said.

-The former diplomat said Sunday that the recent widespread protests over the police killing of a black man in Minneapolis and Trump’s strongman approach to the unrest is evidence of a growing opposition to his presidency.
+The former diplomat said Sunday that the ongoing and widespread protests over the police killing of George Floyd, a black man in Minneapolis, and Trump’s strongman approach to the national unrest is evidence of a growing opposition to his presidency.

 “I think what we’re seeing now, this massive protest movement I have ever seen in my life, I think it suggests the country is getting wise to this and we’re not going to put up with it anymore,” Powell told Tapper.